Bad Powers

 Super: You may choose your challenge cards normally.

-PENITENT [M:PR:B] Gives Opponent Consolation Patrick Riley (Bad Powers)
+PENITENT [M:WWW:B] Gives Opponent Consolation Patrick Riley (Bad Powers)

-You have the power to feel guilty.
+You have the weakness of guilt.
 If you win a challenge, your opponent is entitled to consolation as if he had played a compromise card.
 Losing allies do not get consolation.

 History: The Penitents feel guilty for every victory won and must make reparations to those poor unfortunate souls they conquer.